IniZio/iniz/README.md

 <sup><a href="#table-of-contents">↑ Back to top</a></sup>

-This is the initial value of the store.
+Initial value of the store.
 The store is resets if initial value is changed.

 #### `store`